 - 4 1/2-5 cups chicken stock

 - 1 3/4 cups lentils

 In a large pot or dutch oven, heat the olive oil over medium-high heat.
-Add the sausage, 1 tablespoon of cumin and 1 tablespoon of oregano.
+Add the ground turkey, 1 tablespoon of cumin and 1 tablespoon of oregano.
 Season with salt and pepper.
-Breaking the sausage apart until it’s browned and almost cooked through.
+Breaking the turkey apart until it’s browned and almost cooked through.

 Add the onions, carrots, potatoes and garlic, and 1 tablespoon of cumin, chili powder and oregano (1 tablespoon each).
 Season with salt and pepper again.
 Cook vegetables until soft and translucent, about 8-10 minutes.

 Add curly kale and stir to combine until wilted.
 Next, add the tomato paste and stir to combine.
 Add the chicken broth and lentils and bring to a boil.
 Reduce to simmer and continue cooking until lentils are tender, about 30-35 minutes.
 Add extra seasoning and salt if needed.

 4 thoughts on “Kale, Turkey Sausage and Lentil Soup”